 Things to keep in mind when adopting a dog

 As already mentioned, you will find a vast majority of different types of dogs looking to be adopted.
 Not only will there be varieties in the breed, size and age, but also their background and reason for being up for adoption.
 Adopting a dog is an absolutely wonderful thing to do, but you also need to keep in mind that you will be the second (or in our case, third) or so home and owner of this animal.

-Volunteer at a dog sanctuary Malta
+Volunteer at a dog sanctuary in Malta

 Take care of Malta’s animals

-Please remember that adopting a dog is not a one size fits all and that maybe not all the points above are relevant to your journey.
-No matter if you adopt through a shelter or individual, I wish you the best of luck with your new family member!
+Please remember that adopting a dog is not a one-size-fits-all process and that maybe not all the points above are relevant to your journey.
+No matter if you adopt through a shelter or private individual, I wish you the best of luck with your new family member!